pdebelak/peterdebelak.com/_posts/2022-01-29-repeatable-python-builds-with-pip.md

-[poetry](https://python-poetry.org/) for managing python dependencies and doing repeatable builds (meaning being able to reliably install all the same dependencies on a different computer at install time), installing a dependencies to manage your dependencies always rubs me the wrong way (like, how do you manage _that_ dependency?).
+[poetry](https://python-poetry.org/) for managing python dependencies and doing repeatable builds (meaning being able to reliably install all the same dependencies on a different computer at install time), installing a dependency to manage your dependencies always rubs me the wrong way (like, how do you manage _that_ dependency?).
 So, I want to give a brief rundown of how I manage dependencies with `pip` alone to do repeatable builds.

 The simplest and most common way to do this is to just pin all dependencies from your virtualenv in your `requirements.txt` file: